Kraisie/RoleWatcher/README.md

 After creating the application you should see general information about your application.
 If not please select your application in the list of applications.
 Now switch to the "Bot" tab on the left and click the "Add Bot" button that shows up. \
-You should now see information about the bot you created and a button called "Copy" under a header that says "Token".
+You should now see information about the bot you created, and a button called "Copy" under a header that says "Token".
 Click that button to copy the token of your bot.
 You will need this token in the [Environment section](#environment). \
 Never give this token to anyone as that is all one needs to control your bot!